bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 ## In Closing, or, A Hammer for the Mind

 I hate to invoke Steve Jobs on this, but one of the most insightful things he ever said was his ['Bicycle for the Mind' anecdote](https://www.youtube.com/watch?v=ob_GX50Za6c).
 In this story, Jobs read a story in Scientific American where scientists tested the efficiency of locomotion for dozens of species.
 The condor was most efficient, or able to travel a kilometer using the least amount of energy.
 Humans were middling, about a third of the way down the list.
 However, Jobs tells, someone at Scientific American had the insight to test a human *on a bicycle*.
 Here, the bike blew every other animal away, and because of technology, humans are the most efficient species on the planet.

-The computer is a bicycle for the mind, allowing us to do more _thought_ easier and with less energy.
+The computer is a bicycle for the mind, or so this analogy goes, allowing us to do more _thought_ easier and with less energy.
+This is the type of thinking that gets you to the wonder of 1980s and -90s computing, when _we were changing the world_, before technology of the 2000s and 2010s was changing the world _for the worse_, what with destroying democracy with Facebook.

-It's a brilliant anecdote showcasing what computers can do now, but also what would be possible in the future with further advances in computing.
-The story is also complete bullshit, because humans evolved to be pursuit hunters able to out-walk an antelope.
-Humans don't need to be the most efficient animal, humans just need to be more efficient than an antelope.
-But I digress...
+This story is complete bullshit.
+The efficiency of animal locomotion is just a function of evolution.
+Of course an albatross is extremely efficent at flying, because an albatross has to fly 10,000 miles without stopping.
+Of course a human's bipedal locomotion is more efficent than an antelope, because humans are pursuit hunters.
+All we need to do is walk to where the antelope finally exhausts itself.

-This anecdote ties 'humans as tool-builders' and 'humans are the supreme animal' into a neat little package, but it fails to mention the tools needed to build a bicycle.
+The continued the bicycle for the mind analogy fails to mention the tools needed to build a bicycle.
 This also leaves out the growth IT and technology industries of 'bicycle repairmen, but for the mind'.
 We need hammers, we need wreches, and we need knowledge of fairly advanced metullurgy.
 That's what this device is.
 It's a tool used to fix our computers.
 If you need a serial terminal, just grab this device and a USB to FTDI thingy, and you've got a serial terminal.
 Want to flash a microcontroller?
 This thing has AVRDude built in.
 Want to listen to Starlink satellites?
 Just plug in an SDR.
 This is the Linux Swiss Army Knife: a tool to fix the 'bicycles for the mind'.
 It's a simple, cheap, nearly endlessly-expandable device meant to fix the real computers.
 I'm calling it the 'Hammer for the Mind'.
+Or it's a $15 Linux Computer.
+Or the Minimum Viable Computer.
+The hardest thing in technology is naming something.

 [back](../)